pykit3/k3thread/docs/source/index.rst

-.. this-package documentation master file, created by sphinx-quickstart on Thu May 14 16:58:55 2020.
+.. k3thread documentation master file, created by sphinx-quickstart on Thu May 14 16:58:55 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-this-package
+k3thread
 ==========

 pykit3 is is a collection of toolkit in python3.